aswin1689/FAANG-InterviewPrep-FrontEnd/ApproachAndPatterns.md

 ### Inputs
 When a problem is given to you,
-* For String problems, check for empty strings, white spaces, case sensitiveness, unique values, UTF charset 128 or 256, special characters.
+* For **String** problems, check for empty strings, white spaces, case sensitiveness, unique values, UTF charset 128 or 256, special characters.
+For find substring  in another string problems, check if it occurs only once in the other string, are chars in input string unique, what should be returned when there is no answer? eg., [Minimum Window Substring](https://leetcode.com/problems/minimum-window-substring/)
-* For Arrays, check if array is sorted, has duplicate values, # of times duplicates matter or not, has -ve values empty arrays.
+* For **Arrays**, check if array is sorted, has duplicate values, # of times duplicates matter or not, has -ve values empty arrays.
-* For Numbers, if number can be greater than 2^31, negative numbers allowed or not.
+* For **Numbers**, if number can be greater than 2^31, negative numbers allowed or not.
-* For Linked lists, duplicate nodes exist or not, has atleast two nodes, ask if n is always valid,
+* For **Linked lists**, duplicate nodes exist or not, has atleast two nodes, ask if n is always valid,
-* For Trees, if BST, can there be nodes with same value.
+* For **Trees**, if BST, can there be nodes with same value.
-* For BST, trial with all approaches you can think of if you don't know how to start/given an unknown problem.
+* For **BST**, trial with all approaches you can think of if you don't know how to start/given an unknown problem.
 For example, check with stack, queue, BFS, DFS, pre-order, in-order, post-order, reverse pre-order, range sum queries, upper and lower bounds.
 * `In-place` does not mean *"without creating any additional variables!"* Rather, it means *"without creating a new copy of the input."* In general, an in-place function will only create additional variables that are `O(1)` space.
     * **Working in-place is a good way to save time and space.** An in-place algorithm avoids the cost of initializing or copying data structures, and it usually has an O(1) space cost.
     * **But be careful: an in-place algorithm can cause side effects.** Your input is "destroyed" or "altered," which can affect code *outside* of your function.
 For example: